Joining the United States Coast Guard requires meeting specific medical standards.

 Cardiac issues may pose risks during strenuous activities, and joint mobility limitations can hinder physical tasks.

-Familiarizing yourself with these disqualifiers helps you prepare for the medical evaluation and focus on meeting the health standards required for service.
+Familiarizing yourself with disqualifying medical conditions helps you prepare for the medical evaluation and focus on meeting the health standards required for service.

-Refractive eye disorders refer to conditions where the eye cannot focus light precisely on the retina, leading to blurred vision.
+These refer to conditions where the eye cannot focus light precisely on the retina, causing vision to appear blurred or distorted.

-Individuals who rely exclusively on contact lenses for adequate vision correction, such as those with severe corneal scars or irregular astigmatism, may face disqualification.
-This is due to the risk of losing lens functionality in critical situations.
+Individuals who rely exclusively on contact lenses for adequate vision correction, such as those with:

 2. Color Vision Deficiency

-The Coast Guard requires applicants to pass a color vision test that ensures they can correctly interpret color-coded information.
+The Coast Guard mandates that all applicants must pass a color vision test to ensure they can correctly interpret color-coded information.
+Therefore, this is one of major disqualifying medical conditions.

 3. Chronic Ear Conditions